MozaicWorks/Microservices-Internship-Calendar/README.md

 - Document APIs professionally with OpenAPI
 - Handle data consistency across services

+## Recommendations

+* While it's very tempting to use AI coding assistants to generate the code, try to minimize this as much as possible.
+Using AI assistants like Github Copilot or ChatGPT will likely help you solve the problems faster, but you will learn much less.
+So start by writing the code yourself and use documentation before asking assistants for help.
+* Try to commit often in your working copy.
+In this way, if something doesn't work well you can go back one commit and try again.
+* In general, try to work in small steps
+* Simplify the code as much as possible.
+The goal of this program is not to implement the full application, but to learn as much as possible.
+You learn more if you are mindful and go slowly and in a very deliberate way.

 ## 🤝 Contributing

 This is a learning repository.
 If you find issues or have suggestions for improvements, please open an issue or submit a pull request.